jserc/burial-mound-volume-tool/README.md

 **3. Run Part B: Post Processing Tool** - *(must be used locally, file is [PART_B_PostProcessingTool.xlsm](PART_B_PostProcessingTool.xlsm))*  <br />
 	i.
 Ensure [macros are enabled](https://support.office.com/en-us/article/enable-or-disable-macros-in-office-files-12b036fd-d140-4e74-b45e-16fed1a7e5c6) in the spreadheet <br />
 	ii.
 Follow instructions in tool to import and process data<br />
 	iii.
-Use Linest to calculate polynomial coefficients of a trendline of the xy data.
-(TO BE ADDED IN SPREADSHEET VERY SOON)<br />
-	iv.
 Use cylindrical shells method to estimate volume of mound.
 (TO BE ADDED IN SPREADSHEET VERY SOON)<br />

 ## To do list (functionality)
 In priority order: